© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ubley Manor House (remains of) is a scheduled monument protected by Historic England under reference 1004543.
 View the official record →

-Ubley Manor House is a medieval manor house situated in the parish of Ubley in Somerset.
+Ubley Manor House is a medieval manor house of which only fragmentary remains survive, located in the parish of Ubley in Somerset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004543.

 Ubley Manor House (remains of) is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004543.